 - An independent chair of the board;

-- Board, committee and director peer performance evaluations conducted annually, including an evaluation led by an external party at least every three years;
+- Board, committee and director peer performance evaluations conducted annually, including an evaluation led by an external party;

 - Individuals not being able to stand for election as directors if age 72 or older;

-- A prohibition on service by independent directors on more than three other public company boards, and by the CEO on more than two other public company boards;
+- A prohibition on service by independent directors on more than three other public company boards, and by the CEO on more than one other public company boards;

 - Significant stock ownership guidelines that align our executives’ and directors’ interests with those of shareholders;